jounikor/owswan/README.md

 ### wscromtool ###
 The `wscromtool` is used to:
 * Build the final ROM including metadata and boostrap code.
-* Compile the (optional) binary file that can be used to add plain data (bank/segment) into the ROM.
+* Compile the (optional) binary file that can be used to add raw data banks into the ROM.
 During the creation of the data file an associated C-header file is generated, which lists the BANK, SIZE and OFFSET of the raw data files.

 To see the top level commands and options just enter the tool name:
 ```